 FRANK STELLA "ECCENTRIC POLYGON" SCREENPRINT, 1974

 It is his last body of prints before he transitions to the exuberant, Baroque-busy, elaborate style that defined his aesthetic to this day.

-Not surprisingly, these canvases featured prominently in the recent retrospective at the Whitney Museum (in NYC) which will also tour nationally in 2016.
+Not surprisingly, these canvases featured prominently in a recent retrospective at the Whitney Museum in New York City.